 Damien has over 20 years’ experience dealing with complex tax litigation and for the past 10 years has been exclusively involved in litigating with the various Revenue authorities.
-Damien was named as a leading tax lawyer in 2017 and 2018 editions of Doyle's Guide and has been listed in the Best Lawyers in Australia 2020 edition for the area of Tax Law.
+Aside from his listing in Best Lawyers in Australia, Damien was named as a leading tax lawyer in the 2017 and 2018 edition of Doyle's Guide.

 He has recently been involved in successful payroll tax litigation against the Queensland revenue authorities.
 He is a leading authority on trusts and has had considerable success in both the Federal and High court in this area.

 Damien is a qualified solicitor and advocate and is a member of the Tax Institute.
 He is a member of the Queensland Law Society Revenue Committee (which advises the Society on all aspects of State Revenue taxes including stamp duty and payroll) as well as being on the Law Council’s Business Tax law committee – which advises the national body on all aspects of Federal Tax law.

 His focus over more recent times has been around negotiated settlements of Tax disputes and particular strategies which bring the ATO to the settlement table at an early stage of proceedings.
 He has been the principal negotiator in both income tax and GST as well as legal professional privilege disputes for both Small to Medium Enterprises as well as for larger listed corporations.